Understanding Snowflake Credit and Storage Usage¶

 Users with the appropriate access privileges can use either the web interface or SQL to view the size (in bytes) of individual tables in a schema/database:

-Web Interface: Click on Databases > db_name > Tables SQL: SHOW TABLES
+Web Interface: Click on Databases » <db_name> » Tables SQL: Execute a SHOW TABLES command.

 In addition, users with the ACCOUNTADMIN role can use SQL to view table size information: